LixiangZhao98/PointCloud-Visualization-Tool/README.md

 # Scripting

+Demo in `Assets/PointCloud-Visualization-Tool/Scenes/MyPointCloud.unity`

 ## Load data from binary files
-Add `RenderDataRunTime` to an empty GameObject (you can name it whatever you like, here we call it "Runtime").
-Create a new script (you can name it whatever you like, here we call it `MyPointCloud.cs`) and add it to GameObject "Runtime".
-We can write the C# code in MyPointCloud.cs.
-The following examples show how to read and visualize the point cloud data.
-The demo is in `Assets/PointCloud-Visualization-Tool/Scenes/MyPointCloud.unity`.
+- Add `RenderDataRunTime` to an empty GameObject (you can name it whatever you like, here we call it "Runtime").
+- Create a new script (you can name it whatever you like, here we call it `MyPointCloud.cs`) and add it to GameObject "Runtime".

-We first initialize two varaibles `particleMat` and `visCenter`.
+- In `MyPointCloud.cs`, We first initialize two varaibles `particleMat` and `visCenter`.
 Remember to assign these two variables in the inspector.
 ```c#
 public Material particleMat;  // the material of the points
 public GameObject visCenter; //The visualization will always follow this GameObject when starting the game.
 ```
-To load data from binary files, we can simply call `DataMemory.LoadDataByByte(fileName)`.
+- To load data from binary files, we can simply call `DataMemory.LoadDataByByte(fileName)`.
 An example code is as follows:
 ```c#
 public class MyPointCloud : MonoBehaviour
 {